Ministry Description – Choir President

 The duties are:

 a.
-Contact choir members who have not been attending choir practise or worship; and
+Contact choir members who have not been attending choir practice or worship; and

 b.
 Announces communion hymns during the service.